The Original Entrance

 Occupying a space only 2.44 metres (8 feet) wide, what Paget called the Original Entrance had, in Roman times, been given a raised hypocaust floor which stood on the terracotta pillars called ‘suspensurae’ which we can see still intact in some places.
 This was a distinct hot room separated from the Tholos sudatorium to its right, but the two rooms were connected and once formed part of the same Roman bath suite, ‘Le Piccole Terme’.

-In its later use as a small Roman bath, there was no connection to the Greek Temple to its left and nowhere for there ever to have been one, because of a deep trench, the entrance to the tunnel complex. directly behind the wall.
-Bathers could remain completely unaware of what was there.
+In its later use as a small Roman bath, there was no connection to the Greek Temple to its left and nowhere for there ever to have been one, because of a deep trench, the entrance to the tunnel complex which sits directly behind the wall.
+Bathers would have been completely unaware of what was next door.

 The façade shows several arched silhouettes against the cliff face, lined in diamond patterned ‘opus reticulatum’ (shaped tufa cubes, pointed at the back, set into wet cement).
 A small amount of decorated stucco remains in the top left corner of the vaulted recess which is set about 0.9 metres (3

 On closer inspection metal staples called sprags can be seen set into the opus reticulatum, which once held a decorated false façade, now missing.

 Where is the Heat Source?

 As with the area behind the Tholos, so it is the conventional story here also that heat for this bath must have come from the tunnel in the hillside, a long, long, way away from its modest source 270 metres away.

 The two adjacent pictures show a funnel section at the back of the bath area.
 Set into the floor below it is a buried pipe with a drainage lip cemented onto it.
 It seems likely that these features were for regulating heat and the drainage lip simply for liquid condensation to drip out of the lowest point of the hypocaust floor.